microsoft/xlang/src/readme.md

 * [Ninja](https://ninja-build.org/), version 1.8 or later
   * Visual Studio's Desktop Development with C++ workload includes Ninja 1.8.2
 * [Windows 10 SDK](https://developer.microsoft.com/en-US/windows/downloads/windows-10-sdk), Version 1809 or later
-  * Visual Studio does not install this by defualt with  version 15.8.7 or 15.8.8
+  * Visual Studio does not install this by defualt with  version 15.8.7 or 15.8.8.
+It is an optional component in Visual Studio 15.8.

 Building xlang for Linux requires the following to be installed.
 The [ubuntu/configure.sh](/src/scripts/ubuntu/configure.sh) script will automatically install these depenencies via [apt](https://en.wikipedia.org/wiki/APT_(Debian)).